zoejane/rqcli/README.md

     - Click on API Access:
     - ![API Access](ss_api_access.png)
     - Copy the token.
-1. Run `rqcli token <yourToken>`.
+1. Run `rqcli init <yourToken>`.
 Some tokens include dashes (`-`) and these must be in quotes (`"token-moretoken"`).
 This will create the `api` folder where your token and certifications are stored.
-1. Then run `rqcli certs` which will request your certifications from the API and save them for later use.
+    - The command lets you know if any submissions are currently assigned to you, and also retrieves any unread feedbacks from the last 30 days.
+    - You can add the option `--notify` to get desktop notifications of any unread feedbacks and active reviews.
-1. You can do manythings from here, but the most common task will be to start requesting reviews from the review queue.
+1. You can do many things from here, but the most common task will be to start requesting reviews from the review queue.
 You do this by using the `assign` command.
-The `assigned` command lets you know if any submissions are currently assigned to you, and the `feebacks` retrieves feedbacks from the last 30 days and checks if there are any unread ones.

 You can read all about the commands in the following section.